kareemknowscode/ca-economy-outages/README.md

 #### ‘CAUSE.CATEGORY.DETAIL’  and ‘CLIMATE.CATEGORY’

-Null: The distribution of `‘CLIMATE.CATEGORY’` when `‘CAUSE.CATEGORY.DETAIL’` is missing is the same as the distribution of  `‘CLIMATE.CATEGORY’` when  `‘CAUSE.CATEGORY.DETAIL’` is not missing.
+**Null**: The distribution of `‘CLIMATE.CATEGORY’` when `‘CAUSE.CATEGORY.DETAIL’` is missing is the same as the distribution of  `‘CLIMATE.CATEGORY’` when  `‘CAUSE.CATEGORY.DETAIL’` is not missing.

-Alternative: The distribution of `‘CLIMATE.CATEGORY’` when `‘CAUSE.CATEGORY.DETAIL’` is missing is different from the distribution of  `‘CLIMATE.CATEGORY’` when  `‘CAUSE.CATEGORY.DETAIL’` is not missing.
+**Alternative**: The distribution of `‘CLIMATE.CATEGORY’` when `‘CAUSE.CATEGORY.DETAIL’` is missing is different from the distribution of  `‘CLIMATE.CATEGORY’` when  `‘CAUSE.CATEGORY.DETAIL’` is not missing.

 Like our previous test, we used the TVD to compare each categorical distribution at the 5% significance level.